 Reilly was living in a group home managed by Eliot Community Human Services on Hancock Street in Lexington, where he was receiving mental health services, when he was shot by an LPD officer.

-After Reilly’s death, his family helped advocate for the passage of the Medical Civil Rights Act in Massachusetts.
+After Reilly’s death, his family helped advocate for the passage of a Medical Civil Rights Act in Massachusetts.

-The Medical Civil Rights Act establishes a person’s right to emergency medical care during police and other law enforcement interactions by requiring coordination of first responders during medical emergencies.
+A Medical Civil Rights Act would establish a person’s right to emergency medical care during police and other law enforcement interactions and require coordination of first responders during medical emergencies.

-Reilly’s sister, Katelyn Reilly Hand, has testified before the Massachusetts Legislature in support of it.
+Reilly’s sister, Katelyn Reilly Hand, has testified before the Massachusetts Legislature in support of a bill like this.

-The Massachusetts bill was drafted by Leonore Dluhy and her physician father, the late Robert Dluhy, who created the Medical Civil Rights Initiative, in 2019 — a campaign that promotes the Medical Civil Rights Act.
-The Dluhys created the Initiative, and drafted the Act that is still before Massachusetts lawmakers, after 25-year-old Freddie Gray was killed by police in Baltimore in 2015.
+Leonore Dluhy and her physician father, the late Robert Dluhy, created the Medical Civil Rights Initiative after 25-year-old Freddie Gray was killed by police in Baltimore in 2015.
+Members of the initiative first drafted a Medical Civil Rights Act in 2019.

-Connecticut passed a similar Act (also created by The Medical Civil Rights Initiative) in 2023.
+Connecticut passed a version of the bill in 2023.
 No other states have passed it.

 The version of the Medical Civil Rights Act that is before Massachusetts lawmakers specifically states law enforcement or correctional officers must immediately request emergency medical services for anyone in their custody, control, or direct audio or visual contact who has communicated to the officer (or the officer observes) that they’re experiencing a medical emergency or are medically unstable.